majid-rafei/eClassBackEndNodeJs/README.md

 * `npm install @prisma/client`

+Prisma needs .env file in which database *dns* is stored.
+This file at located in the root of the project.

 The best practice to connect to the database is to create a single instance of database connection so that no other parallel connection can make insertion or update over table rows.
 Therefore, the single-tone pattern is selected to develop the Prisma connection.